-Polish with with a clean cloth lightly moistened with olive oil for a shiny finish.
-Allow to dry.
+Using a soft, dry cloth, rub the paste over the copper.
+Rinse with warm water.
+Polish with a soft cloth lightly moistened with olive oil for a shiny finish.
+Allow to air dry.

-Squeeze a light film of ketchup onto the copper surface.
-Let sit for several minutes to allow ketchup's acidity begin to do it's work.
+To use, squeeze a light film of ketchup over the tarnished copper surface.
+Let sit for several minutes to allow ketchup's acidity to begin to do its work.

-Then scrub vigorously with a soft cloth.
-Rinse thoroughly.
-Polish to a shine, if desired, with a cloth lightly moistened with olive oil.
+Then scrub vigorously with a nylon scrubbing pad or soft sponge.
+Rinse thoroughly and polish to a shiny finish with a cloth lightly moistened with olive oil.
 Allow to air dry.

-A tip to prevent future copper tarnish: Don't use your copper utensils or pans with copper interiors to store acidic foods such as fruits, salad dressings, tomatoes, or anything containing vinegar.
+To prevent tarnished coppering the future: Don't use your copper utensils or pans with copper interiors to store acidic foods such as fruits, salad dressings, tomatoes, or anything containing vinegar.